-Hypersensitivity reactions may include: Skin eruptions, urticarial. erythematous skin reactions.
-Hematologic reactions may include: Thrombocytopenia, neutropenia, pancytopenia, hemolytic anemia Rare cases of agranulocytosis has likewise been associated with acetaminophen use.
+Hypersensitivity reactions may include: Skin eruptions, urticarial, erythematous skin reactions.
+Hematologic reactions may include.
+Thrombocytopenia, neutropenia, pennoytic anemia, Rare cases of agranulocytosis has likewise been associated with acetaminophen use.
 In high doses, the most serious adverse effect is a dose-dependent, potentially fatal hepatic necrosis.
 Renal tubular necrosis and hypoglycemic coma also may occur.

-Other adverse reactions obtained from postmarketing experiences with ENDOCET tablets are listed by organ system and in decreasing order of severity and/or frequency as follows:
+Other adverse reactions obtained from postmarketing experiences with oxycodone and acetaminophen tablets are listed by organ system and in decreasing order of severity and/or frequency as follows: